Skip to main content

 Due note 5: Your visit

-here can be part of your highway 1 drive or as a few hours activity when you
+here can be as part of your highway 1 road trip or as a few hours activity when you

 are staying at Monterey.